ConnectedDot/CMDs/React App Setup CMDs.md

 This guide covers commands for setting up React apps and related frameworks using various tools and package managers.

+The commands below create a React apps.
+By default, these commands generate a JavaScript-based project.
+To create a TypeScript-based project, you need to use the `--template react-ts` flag instead of just `--template react`.

 ---

 ## React (Standard React App)